What is the TCP three-way handshake?

 The first question comes to mind, who is responsible for starting a TCP connection?

-The protocol layer itself, on startup or some other external entity, instructs the layer for connection?
-The answer is TCP user is responsible to start a TCP three-way handshake.
-For example, HTTP (web browser uses HTTP), is a user of TCP.
-When HTTP user needs to send a web request to the remote server.
+The protocol layer itself, on startup or some other external entity, instructs the layer for connection initiation?
+The answer is TCP user is responsible to trigger the TCP three-way handshake.
+For example, HTTP ( a web browser such as chrome uses HTTP), is a user of TCP.
+When the HTTP user needs to send a web request to the remote server.

 The user of HTTP issues a connect request to the TCP layer.
-TCP layer works as a TCP Client and sends the TCP syn with an initial sequence number.
+The protocol layer works as a client and sends the TCP-SYN segment with an initial sequence number.
 The sequence number is to maintain the sequencing of messages.
 Because TCP delivers messages to the user in sequence.